 Cow’s milk packs in the protein

-Plant-based milks are all the rage, but don’t count cows out completely.
+Plant-based milk is all the rage, but don’t count cows out completely.
 “Nothing beats it for calcium, and it’s a super quick source of high-quality protein,” says Ansel.
 Plus, new varieties on the market like Fairlife are actually higher in protein and calcium than standard milk and completely lactose-free for those with digestive issues.

 Snack bars can be a smart on-the-go snack

 “These can be a lifesaver and have also really come a long way in the cleaner foods department,” says Zeitlin.
 Just make sure to stick to bars that use whole foods—like nuts and dates—in their ingredients list, have five grams of sugar or less, and contain at least three grams each of protein and fiber per bar.
-Brands she likes: RXbars, Kind Bars, Larabar, and Mediterra.
+Brands she likes: RXBar, Kind Bars, and Larabar.
 Don’t miss these 42 fast, easy tips to help you lose weight.